yanisvdc/cramR/README.md

 ## 📚 What is CRAM?

-The **CRAM method** is a powerful approach for **simultaneously learning and evaluating decision rules**, such as individualized treatment rules (ITRs), from data.
+The **CRAM method** is a powerful approach for **simultaneously learning and evaluating decision rules**—such as individualized treatment rules (ITRs)—from data.
+It is particularly relevant in high-stakes applications where decisions must be both personalized and justified.

+Common examples include:

+- **Healthcare**: determining who should receive treatment based on individual characteristics
+- **Advertising and pricing**: setting optimal prices to maximize revenue
+- **Policy interventions**: deciding which individuals or regions should receive targeted support to improve outcomes

-Unlike traditional approaches like **sample splitting** or **cross-validation**, which waste part of the data on evaluation only, **CRAM reuses all available data** efficiently.
+Unlike traditional approaches like **sample splitting** or **cross-validation**, which reserve a portion of the data purely for evaluation, **CRAM reuses all available data** efficiently during both training and evaluation.

-A key distinction from **cross-validation** is that CRAM evaluates the final learned model, rather than averaging performance across multiple models trained on different data splits.
+A key distinction from **cross-validation** is that CRAM evaluates the **final learned model** directly, rather than averaging the performance of multiple models trained on different data subsets—resulting in sharper inference and better alignment with real-world deployment.

 ---